 Key-values let you define custom targeting.
-They are included in ad tags and used in line item targeting.
+They are used in the targeting picker and included in ad tags.
 When an ad request comes in from one of your pages that has key-values in its ad tags, line items that target those key-values are eligible to serve for that ad request.

 Key-values can be used for a variety of purposes.
-They can be used to identify pages, specific parts of a page, or other ad inventory.
+They can identify pages on a website, specific parts of a page, or other ad inventory.
 They can also be based on information you've gathered about people who visit your website or app in order to target ads based in that information.

 Predefine a key and its values or create a dynamic key-value.
 Dynamic key-values use a defined key but take dynamic values based on user attributes or behavior.
 If your requirements exceed 200 possible values per key and you don't want to define them in advance, use dynamic targeting.

 Use predefined key-values when you know the possible range of values.